bgruening/docker-galaxy-stable/README.md

 ```

 ## On-demand reference data with CVMFS <a name="cvmfs" /> [[toc]](#toc)
-By default, Galaxy instances launched with this image will have on-demand access to approximately 3TB of reference genomes and indexes.
+By default, Galaxy instances launched with this image will have on-demand access to approximately 3TB of
+reference genomes and indexes.
 These are the same reference data available on the main Galaxy server.
+This is achieved by connecting to Galaxy's CernVM filesystem (CVMFS) at `data.galaxyproject.org` repository,
+which is geographically distributed among numerous servers.
-This is achieved by connecting to Galaxy's CernVM filesystem (CVMFS) server at `data.galaxyproject.org`.
-The CVMFS capability doesn't add to the size of the Docker image, but when running, CVMFS maintains a cache to keep the most recently used data on the local disk.
+The CVMFS capability doesn't add to the size of the Docker image, but when running, CVMFS maintains
+a cache to keep the most recently used data on the local disk.

 *Note*: for CVMFS directories to be mounted-on-demand with `autofs`, you must launch Docker as `--privileged`